SpocWiki/_public/schema.org/predicate/Texts/has_time_of_day.md

 - [ #has_/text/_about_time_of_day :: Text ] or
 - [ has_text_about_time_of_day :: Text ]

 The time of day the program normally runs.
-For example, &quot;evenings&quot;.
+For example, "evenings".

 Predicated describes that:
 [ #has_/domain  :: EducationalOccupationalProgram ]